Jaycode88/veg-centric-msp3/TESTING.md

 - **Text area PlaceHolder**

   I experienced an Issue were Instead of displaying placeholder text in the text area of the admin description field of the edit recipe form, All that would display was a few tabbed spaces.
 With a little research I found this rather a rookie error and one I will not forget due to its simplicity.
 I was trying to use a placeholder attribute with the textarea which I found is not possible the place holder text goes between the text areas opening and closing tags.

+- **Materialize Search Feature**

+  During the building of the application I noticed that the user needed to have the cursor touching the underline and close to the icon in order for the form field to activate and accept text.
+It was Generally difficult to use requiring many clicks before I could type into the search field.
+This was an issue I put of until the end of the build and when I came back to it and ran some manual tests, I found that the Issue was no longer apparent.
+Wether this issue was unoticably fixed when fixing validation errors, Or wether it was just a temporary browser glitch, I can not confirm.